 We can’t finish a wildlife post not showing seagulls.
 They are the most common but still amusing.
 Here is a seagull taking off shot somewhere in Scotland.

-Above is the route we took during a two week road trip to Scotland and nearby islands.
+For being familiar with the locations, I would recommend taking a closer look at the downloadable itinerary map on the road trip itinerary post to spot the locations.
 We saw the all wild animals in Scotland mentioned along the route covering NC500, Isle of Skye, Isle of Mull and other islands.
 All the exact places are specified for all the listed animals found in Scotland along with their picture.
-For being familiar with the locations, I would recommend taking a closer look at the downloadable itinerary map on the complete itinerary post to spot the locations.
-You can also pin it for future reference using the PIN added to the right.